czodroid/muninwrt/README.md

 Munin node for OpenWRT implemented in perl like pmmn, with all plugins in /etc/munin/plugins.

-As of version 1.0, it does not depends on xinetd.
+As of version 1.0.0 of muninwrt, it does not depends on xinetd.

 Just do add this in munin.conf: